-Woodseaves is the largest settlement in the parish, with houses lying to both the east and west of the A519.
+The parish of High Offley includes the wards of Woodseaves and Shebdon.
+Woodseaves is the largest settlement in the parish, with housing to both the east and west of the A519.
 The Shropshire Union Canal runs through the parish to the southwest of High Offley and Woodseaves, with the Shebdon aqueduct and wharf in the west of the parish.

 Residents can bring anything that concerns them to the attention of the parish council, either directly, or through the clerk.
 If matters raised are not the responsibility of the council, the clerk will provide details of the proper authority to be contacted.

 Once elected, parish councillors sit on the council for a maximum of four years, following which they must stand for re-election, if they wish to continue in the role.
 People can also be co-opted onto the council, in some circumstances.
-Whatever the case, councillors are certainly not paid and their role is entirely voluntary.
+Whatever the case, councillors are not paid and their role is entirely voluntary.